Hi Parents! Welcome to Project SOME.

 Registration Phases: “Early” – “Term” – “Late” – “Limited”

-Term Phase: If you miss the early-bird special, Term lasts for about a month.
-Enrollment in four or more courses is also required to secure this slightly-higher rate.
+Term Phase: If you miss the early-bird special, Term Phase lasts for about a month (June/July and Dec/January) and has a slightly-higher rate.
+Enrollment in four or more courses is also required for this phase.
+Of course, life happens, so we do have a LATE Phase.
+Since we have to hurry paperwork of all kinds, this fee is steeper.

 To answer all of your questions–from registration to the culture at SOME, click below to self-inform.
 We are the self-directed community!

-To learn the exact details of how Project SOME works, you can also view a copy of Spring ’26 Parent Package.
 It’s a parent’s right & responsibility to read so you can know before you go.
 Grab a tea and dig in!
-Any questions, feel free to contact us.

 Click here for Course Enrollment